OGBlackDiamond/firefox-user-styles/README.md

 Note: This is specifically configured to run with the vertical tabs firefox extension, which will remove the horizontal tabs at the top of the browser, and everything above it.

 ### How to use
+* navigate to the `about:config' url in Firefox, accept the warning
+* search for 'toolkit.legacyUserProfileCustomizations.stylesheets' and toggle it to `true`
 * navigate to the `about:support` url in Firefox
 * under 'Application Basics', find the directory of your profile
 * in in this directory, create a new subdirectory called chrome